Real Estate Investment

 How much do real estate wholesalers make?
-It's one of the most searched questions in real estate investing — and one of the most honestly-answered nowhere.
+It is one of the most searched questions in real estate investing, and one that almost nobody answers honestly.
 The YouTube version shows people collecting $20,000 checks with no money down.
-The skeptic's version says it doesn't work.
-The truth is more nuanced: wholesaling can generate serious income, but it's a real business that requires real effort, real marketing spend, and real skill.
+The skeptic's version says it doesn't work at all.
+The real picture is more complicated: wholesaling can generate serious income, but it is a real business that requires real effort, real marketing spend, and real skill.

 How real estate wholesalers get paid

 You never own the property.
-You don't need a license to wholesale in Florida (though you must be careful about marketing properties you don't own — Florida law has specific requirements).
-The model is capital-light compared to buying and holding, but it's far from passive.
+You don't need a license to wholesale in Florida, though you must be careful about marketing properties you don't own.
+Florida law has specific requirements on that point.
+The model is capital-light compared to buying and holding, but it is far from passive.

 What the typical South Florida wholesale deal looks like

 In South Florida's market, assignment fees typically range from $8,000 to $25,000 per deal.
-Higher-priced properties in Palm Beach or Miami-Dade can support larger fees — but buyers are also more sophisticated and will push back on inflated margins.
-Here's a realistic South Florida deal breakdown:
+Higher-priced properties in Palm Beach or Miami-Dade can support larger fees, but buyers there are also more sophisticated and will push back on inflated margins.
+A realistic South Florida deal breakdown looks like this:

 - Seller contract price: $230,000